Frank-Pechar/css-natours/README.md

 ## This App Uses CSS - SASS/SCSS Features Such As:

-- Architecture; SCSS: 7 – 1 Pattern for Folders and Files
+- Architecture: SCSS: 7 – 1 Pattern for Folders and Files
 - BEM Naming convention
+- Old style float grid system (flexbox and grid used in other projects)

 ## Coding Methods and Features Used: